mlsteele/xmas-lights/README.md

 cd xmas-lights
 ```

-Run the lights in a screen on the pi, restarting when a change is detected.
+Run the lights in a screen on the pi, restarting when a change is detected:

 ```shell
 ssh pi@xmas-pi